-In what context are lifelong learning, and other similar concepts, being discussed?
+In what context is lifelong learning, and other similar concepts, being discussed?

 • The necessity of being continuously updated with new skills and the habits and models engendered by lifelong learning is a topic of conversation that is principally mentioned in Europe and North America.
 The concept of “unlearning”, or an ability to update and improve on old mental models by processing new information and skills, is associated with “lifelong learning”.